 Barba is primarily a theorist.
 Nevertheless, his ideas are extremely suggestive and full of light.
 I consider his analysis of the performative act to be unparalleled.

 The Actor and the Target by Declan Donnellan

-This is a good book if you feel stuck or uncertain about how to ‘do it.’
-Stop second-guessing yourself and just go for it, the universe is giving you everything you need in order to act, in the moment, with certainty and vigour!
+This is a good book is you feel stuck or uncertain about how to ‘do it.’
+Stop second-guessing yourself and just go for it, the universe is giving you everything you need to act, in the moment, with certainty and vigour!